DHTMLX/docs-diagram/docs/guides/ai-integrations/ai-demo.md

 git clone diagram-org-chart-builder-ai-demo
 ~~~

-and then go the project repository via the command below:
+and then go to the project repository via the command below:

 ~~~jsx
 cd diagram-org-chart-builder-ai-demo